Apple Prepares Security-Enhanced iPhone 8 And Updated iPad Pro

 — dragon ball z kai (@dbzKaii) January 18, 2017

-2017 is going to be a huge year for Apple.
+The year 2017 is going to be a huge one for Apple.
 In addition to the iPhone 8, Apple is going to upgrade the iPad Pro series.
 Forbes has the news.

 “Noted analyst Ming-Chi Kuo believes that Apple has three new iOS-powered tablets lined up for release in 2017; an update to the 12.9 inch iPad Pro, a price-conscious 9.7 inch model, and the previously rumored educational model with a screen of just over ten inches on the diagonal.”